 If your existing solution is more than three years old, the answer is almost certainly yes.

-APM has modernized rapidly to keep up with the fast pace of DevOps, ITOps, public cloud, containers, and VMs pushing ahead on the front edge of application innovations.
+APM has modernized rapidly to keep up with the fast pace of DevOps, ITOps, public cloud, containers, and microservices-based applications pushing ahead on the front edge of application innovations.

 Optimizing performance and availability requires capabilities beyond simply monitoring metrics on a dashboard.
-ITOps needs to know all applications are performing as expected, around the world, and at all times.
+ITOps needs to continously know all applications are performing as expected, wherever they and their users are.

-Without insights into applications, from code creation to user experience, your organization won’t be able match the responsiveness of competitors or quickly resolve performance and availability issues.
+Without insights into applications—from code creation to user experience and all the infrastructure in between—your organization won’t be able match the responsiveness of competitors or quickly resolve performance and availability issues.

 With the right APM solution, IT departments can parse and analyze data based on the specific needs of businesses and their customers.